Kevin-Locatelli/dev-WebService/README.md

 ## Usage

 1. Clone the repository.
-2. Install dependencies with `npm install`.
+2. Install dependencies with `npm i`.
-3. Start the server with `npm start`.
+3. Start the server with `node .`.